JiuqingDong/OWPDD/README.md

 * The manuscript is currently under peer review.
 We submitted it to Frontiers in Plant Science.
 * Authors: Jiuqing Dong, Alvaro Fuentes, Sook Yoon*, Hyongsuk Kim*, Yongchae Jeong, Dong Sun Park
-* We will release the code and complete this documentation as soon as possible.

 ### Installation